backdrop-contrib/slick/slick_views/README.txt

 Themeing is mostly taken care of by slick_fields.module in terms of layout, with the goodness of Views to provide better markups manually.

-Example use case: front or inner individual slideshow based on the entity ID.
+Example use case: front or inner individual slideshow based on the entity ID, or individual user slideshow.

 GOTCHAS:
 --------------------------------------------------------------------------------
 If you are choosing a single multi-value field (such as images, Media files, or Field collection fields) rather displaying various fields from multiple nodes, make sure to:
-- Choose a "Unformatted list" Format, not "Slick carousel".
+- Choose an "Unformatted list" Format, not "Slick carousel".
 - Choose "Slick carousel" for the actual field when configuring the field.
 - Check "Use field template" under "Style Settings"so that the Slick field themeing is picked-up.